Stewart International Airport: Annual traffic

-Access
+Ground transportation

 One of the biggest impediments to the use of Stewart by more airlines and passengers has been getting to it.
 The Drury Lane exit and the access road, International Boulevard, are intended to remedy this.

 There have been plans to possibly implement a light rail connection along Broadway in Newburgh that could conceivably go out to Stewart from the ferry connection with the Metro-North passenger line across the Hudson River in Beacon.
 This project does not appear likely to happen any time soon.
-Currently, the only connection is via a shuttle bus.
+As of 2024, the only connection is via a shuttle bus.

 In 2006, with construction of the Drury Lane exit underway, Senator Charles Schumer put his weight behind getting federal aid for another long-discussed access improvement: a rail link to the nearby Metro-North Port Jervis Line, to give passengers an express train trip from the airport into the city or Newark Airport via Secaucus Junction.
 This would entail acquiring property and laying new tracks, to link to the existing line somewhere near the Salisbury Mills station.
 NEG had had success with the similar Gatwick Express and Midland Mainline rail-air connections in its native Britain.
 While the federal government has approved the idea, the money has not yet been appropriated.

+Bus transportation

 Starting in June 2017, to support Norwegian's growth in making the airport a terminal for visitors to New York City, Coach USA began providing a bus service between the airport and Port Authority Bus Terminal in Manhattan.
-This service is operating under the name "Stewart Airport Express."
+This service operates under the name "Stewart Airport Express."